 Through all of these activities and more, ICHEG seeks to ensure that present and future generations can explore the history of electronic games, understand how they began and evolved, appreciate who played what roles in that evolution, and grasp the impact that electronic games have on society.

 Situated at The Strong

 The Strong is a highly interactive, collections-based educational institution devoted to the study and exploration of play.
-Through the International Center for the History of Electronic Games and its other Play Partners—the National Museum of Play, the National Toy Hall of Fame, the Brian Sutton-Smith Library and Archives of Play, and the American Journal of Play—The Strong explores play and the ways in which it encourages learning, creativity, and discovery and illuminates cultural history.
+Through the International Center for the History of Electronic Games and its other key programmatic elements—the National Toy Hall of Fame, the Brian Sutton-Smith Library and Archives of Play, the Woodbury School, and the American Journal of Play—The Strong explores play and the ways in which it encourages learning, creativity, and discovery and illuminates cultural history.